Lurker00/DX200-USB-Audio-Release/README.md

 **Please note:** When Mango plays DSD tracks, it switches XMOS chip into USB DAC mode.
 Avoid playing DSD in Mango in Android, if you have configured UAPP/Hiby/Neutron to auto-start when USB DAC is attached!
 They will fight for the access to USB DAC with Mango.

 **Warning:** Avoid having installed and configured for USB DAC playback more than one application at a time!
 They tend to autolaunch on a device attached, and you'll have a mess!
 If you want more than one USB Audio compatible music player, use ***Active player*** feature to avoid problems.

-**Known problem:** During playback of tracks with 44.1KHz sampling rate, short cracking noise may appear time to time, with several seconds, or even minutes, in between.
-The reason is still unknown, and there is no a way to avoid it.
-It happens with all the players tested, and does not happen with any other sample rate, including DSD.
-A workaround for 16/44.1 recordings is to use any player with playback via Android: it does not affect the quality ([the proof](https://github.com/Lurker00/DX200-firmware/blob/master/tools/README.md#tracks-to-test-bit-perfect-playback)).

 ## Menu items
 * ***Settings*** - read the next chapter.